 Visit the Vehicle Sales Authority website to learn more about buying vehicles.
 There are videos in English, Cantonese, Mandarin, and Punjabi.

-mvsabc.com - Under the "Consumer" menu, look for the "Buying at a dealership" video
+mvsabc.com - Under the "Consumer" menu, look for the "Buying at a dealership" video its owner.
+Vehicles for sale by owner are advertised in newspapers and on the internet.

 Buying a used vehicle from another person